 This week was a momentous one on the journey to publish Tripio.
-The last post covered the final cover acquisition and transfer.
-That done, a few days later, my tech support dropped by and put Tripio in line to be approved for presale by Amazon.
+In a previous post I detailed the final approval and legal transfer of the art from the locally grown artist who produced the original cover.
+A few days later, my tech support dropped by and put Tripio in line to be approved for presale by Amazon.

-I rose this morning with the expectation of working most all the weekend on Tripio.
+I rose this morning with the expectation of working most all the weekend on the marketing, promoting and selling Tripio.
 This time last year I was actually writing the novel.
-About the only similarity I see in the years is that the weather is cold, grey and unappealing.
-It is the kind of weather that uncovers an ugly midwestern day outside.
-No real motivation to take part that, hence it is a good weekend to stay in and write.
-No ,wait, I can’t.
+The only similarity I see in the years is that the weather is cold, grey and unappealing.
+It is the kind of weather that uncovers an ugly Midwestern city outside.
+I can find no real motivation to take part in that, hence it is a good weekend to stay in and write.
+No, wait, I can’t.
 That was last winter.

 Hey, I am not bitching at all.
-I voluntarily took on publishing Tripio myself (with the help of dozens of others) and all the work that goes with that.
-I love having a to-do list and conquering it.
-That is part of the challenge and fun of it all.
+I voluntarily took on the direct publishing of Tripio myself (with the help of dozens of others).
+One of the benefits of direct publishing is the freedom to make all the decisions yourself.
+Of course, the balancing out of it is that you have to actually create the time and energy to make and implement the results of those decisions.
+But that is part of the challenge and fun of it all.

-Yet, I was a double espresso and regular cup of coffee into my to-do list and I wasn’t feeling it.
+Yet, I was a double espresso and regular cup of coffee into this morning and I wasn’t feeling it.
+I could not get going on this exciting new phase on the life of Tripio.
 A moment ago, I was standing in my kitchen pouring drip cup number two into my mug, when a line from the Big Lebowski popped into my head… “All the dude ever wanted was his rug back.”
-That line captured what I was feeling this morning about writing Tripio.
+I stopped pouring just before the coffee overflowed.
+I had captured what I was feeling about the writing of Tripio.
 All I ever wanted was to write that book.

-I wrote it and miss writing it now.
+I wrote it, dammit.
+I miss writing it now.
 During that creative process I found strength in myself I never knew I had.
 With assistance from therapy, metaphysics, yoga and a lot more, I was able to unpack and discard things I no longer needed to carry.
-I also reached out of my vast yet tiny comfort zone, found fears there and kicked their asses.
-Writing Tripio has helped me in concrete ways as well.
-At work for example, I am now described as “most improved “and “content”.
+I also reached out of my vast yet tiny comfort zone, found fears there, and kicked their asses.
+Writing Tripio has helped me in the day to day world as well.
+At work, for example, I am now described as “most improved “and “content”.
 That is, I believe, a byproduct of undertaking the challenge of writing Tripio.

 Nobody put a gun to my head and made me attempt to publish and sell Tripio.
 In fact, I may be undergoing a sort of postpartum separation period now as Tripio heads out to be a mere commodity and transaction.
 The Dude’s rug was no flying carpet.
-Yet Tripio took me places and continues to do so.
-But, for me the comparison holds up because, like the Dude and his rug, Tripio really tied my life together.
+Yet Tripio took me places almost magically.
+For me the comparison holds up because, like the Dude and his rug, the writing of Tripio really tied my life together.